 Find the Fun in Talking to Strangers

 The key difference I’ve noticed is that Americans are more likely to initiate small talk with people they don’t know.
-Germans stick to the people they’ve known since Kindergarten.
+Germans, meanwhile, prefer to only socialize with the people they’ve known since Kindergarten.

-Many Americans simply like to talk, even if they don’t expect to “gain” anything by the end of the conversation.
+Many Americans simply like to talk, even if they don’t expect to “gain” anything from the conversation.

-In contrast, I’ve been told by many Germans that they don’t see the point in talking to a new person, unless they have a good reason.
+In contrast, I’ve been told by many Germans that they don’t see the point in talking to a new person.
 In other words, they see conversations with new people as a waste of time.

-Well, the “point” now is making new friends.
+If that’s you, then think of it this way: you might gain a new friend!
 Not every conversation leads down that road, of course; but some will.
 You just need to take the initiative and “strike up” a conversation.

 …and Don’t Take it Personal When Good Conversations Lead Nowhere

 As mentioned above, many Americans treat talking like a hobby.
-The American girl chatting with her Canadian seat mate on a flight probably doesn’t expect to hear from him ever again; she’s just passing the time with conversation, because she finds it enjoyable.
+The American girl chatting with her Canadian seat mate on a flight probably doesn’t expect to hear from him ever again; she’s just passing the time with conversation.

 That doesn’t mean she wouldn’t like to hear from him again, necessarily; it just wasn’t the reason she started talking with him.

-You’re going to meet Americans that you feel like you got along really well with, but it just doesn’t translate into a true friendship.
+You’re going to meet Americans that you really get along with, but that connection doesn’t translate into a friendship.
 It doesn’t mean they didn’t like you, or that they didn’t find you interesting.
 It also doesn’t mean they’re superficial, as some Germans believe.

 Adult life is busy, and not everyone is looking for new friends.
-That doesn’t mean they don’t want to make new friends, it’s just not a priority in their lives at the moment.
+They might want to, but it’s just not a priority in their lives at the moment.
 With these people, you often have to take the initiative to invite them out.
 If they keep turning you down, or accept your invitations but never invite you to something, then maybe they’re not the right friend for you.

 The good news is, many people are looking for more friends!
 Find the people who invite you to do things as often as you invite them.